manishasry/skill/README.md

 Enter your github credentials when asked and wait for the git console to sync all the code.

-**NOTE : For first time initialisation of the project, you will also have to run the following commands.
-Please dont run these commands if you already have ran them in the past.
+**NOTE : For first time initialization of the project, you will also have to run the following commands.
+Please don't run these commands if you already have ran them in the past.

 1. `npm install`
 2. `bower install`